 2. Operating Systems

 An operating system (OS) is a software solution that communicates with the hardware.
 It also allows other software programs to run on the device.
 Microsoft Windows, macOS, and Linux are some of the most prominent operating systems.
-An operating system would allow the user to manage input and output, manage the memory, process, and files of the device.
+An operating system would allow the user to manage input and output, and manage the memory, process, and files of the device.

 You should know how to work with operating systems and their ins and outs.
 Understanding the basic components of an operating system helps you understand the weaknesses and potential exploits of the solution.
 Many hackers and malware focus on identifying the weaknesses of these operating systems so you should be familiar with them.
 It’s among the most important cybersecurity skills.